silborynirmata/nirmata-orb/README.md

 ## Using on sites with restricted internet
 - Access to this orb locally.
-- Insure that nctl is in your base dir.
+- Insure that nctl is in your base dir or set wget_arg to a local cached copy of the zip file.

 (Alternately just use nctl with run statements and not use the orb.)

 ## Compatiblity with prior releases